-Apple is a classic example of the firms whose weak analyst relations is most costly: companies that supply the consumer technology channel.
-Companies like Apple and Samsung have a consumer focus, but many of their markets are dependent on sales channels like retailers and mobile operators.
-These firms can see that they are consumer brands with direct relationships with clients.
-However, they often cannot see that their principal customers are businesses that are hugely dependent on analysts’ services, including the VARs that gather at the Channels Forum.
-A further weakness is that they cannot see analysts’ impact on their share prices.
+One of our advisory board members, Vijay Modha, is a consultant to the retail industry.
+He writes that “Although many of the biggest brand names, for example in technology and healthcare, direct a lot at marketing directly at consumers, still many of their products and services are dependent on sales channels like retailers and resellers.
+These firms’ leaders can see easily that they are consumer brands with direct relationships with clients.
+However, they often cannot see that their principal customers are businesses that are hugely dependent on advisory services from consultants and industry analysts.
+A further weakness is that they cannot see industry analysts’ impact on their share prices.”

 That said, some firms have done very well.
 BlackBerry and Qualcomm are especially great counterpoints.
 Each firm has had ups and downs, but for most of the last decade they have been consistently strong.
 BlackBerry has had a great team: responsive and helpful, with strong events.
 Strategy was certainly hard to explain, and that reflects the reality of their company.
 Qualcomm has been proactive, regular and engaging despite their single location in California.
 They have reached out globally, and their annual analyst conference does an outstanding job of giving both technical details and high-level strategy.

 Perhaps the strongest segment where the difference produces results is the market sector for cell phones and media devices sold by mobile operators.
 Operators are among the largest and most comprehensive users of analyst services.
 They understand the impact of manufacturers’ direct brand equity with consumers, but they also use analysts to ensure they have the strongest portfolio of solutions.
 If manufacturers wanted to expand their market share in the cellphone market, for example, analyst relations would certainly be the most powerful lever because of the generalised weakness of such B2B2C brands’ AR.